Belphemur/SoundSwitch/README.md

 If you want to return to a silent Toast Notification, open the file selector, and just do Cancel.
 Doing that will remove the set sound.

-## 🃏 Profiles
+## Profiles
-You are able to automate the sound switching to great details using the profile feature.

-In the `Profiles` tab in the Settings interface, you can create profile tailored to your needs.
+Using profiles, it is possible to switch to a specific device when a condition occurs.
+Profiles can be defined for the following purposes:

-### 💾 Application
+- ### 💫 Application profile
-Do you want Spotify to only play music on your speaker, while your favorite game is using your headset, it is possible.
+When a application is focused, the sound settings are switched based on the profile.
+For example create a profile for Spotify to only play music on your speaker, while your favorite game is using your headset.

-Simply set a profile for Spotify and another one for your game, SoundSwitch will takes care of the rest.

-### ⌨️ Hot key
+- ### ⌨️ Hot key profile
-Or you want to set an hot key that will switch the sound to a specific device ?
-You can do that too by setting the hot key you need.
+When a hot key combination is pressed, the sound settings are switched based on the profile.
+For example you define a special combination to switch your playback device to your television.

 ## Advanced